Betting in Hawaii

 Hawaii sits in an ultra-strict club with just one other state: Utah.
 No lottery, no casinos, no sportsbooks, no DFS - not even charity bingo gets a pass.
 Most states at least allow something; Hawaii’s default setting on gambling is still a hard “no.”

-For bettors, that’s why social casinos, sweepstakes sportsbooks, and prediction markets feel like such a big deal here - they’re the first real cracks in a wall that’s been solid for decades.
+For bettors, that’s why the surgence of social casinos, sweepstakes sportsbooks, and prediction markets feel like such a big deal here - they’re the first real cracks in a wall that’s been solid for decades.

 Every few years, you’ll see headlines about a new Hawaii bill to legalize a lottery, create a small gambling district, or license online betting.
 And every time, the result is the same: hearings, noise, then a quiet death in committee.